 If you are already pregnant, Emergency Contraception will NOT harm the fetus.
 Plan B can only prevent a pregnancy.
 It cannot cause an abortion.

 What else should I know about Emergency Contraception?

 How can I obtain Emergency Contraception (Plan B) at Health Services?

-Plan B is available without prescription at the front desk for women and men 15 and older.
+Plan B is available without prescription at the front desk of Health Services for women and men 15 and older.
 Plan B at Health Services costs $22.